IBM/varnish-operator/docs/monitoring.md

 A service, created by the operator's Helm chart, exposes the metrics on port `8329` (named `prometheus-metrics`) and can be used to scrape operator metrics.

+Additionally, the operator can install a ServiceMonitor configured to scrape operator metrics and a Grafana dashboard with prebuilt dashboard for the operator.
+The configuration options for them can be specified under `.monitoring` [values override](operator-configuration.md) field of the Helm chart.

 ### Monitoring Stack Example

 The repo includes an [example helm chart](https://github.ibm.com/TheWeatherCompany/icm-varnish-k8s-operator/tree/master/config/samples/helm-charts/varnish-operator-monitoring) for a Prometheus and Grafana installation that is configured to scrape metrics from the operator and display included dashboards.
 It depends on the [Prometheus Operator](https://github.com/coreos/prometheus-operator) so it has to be installed first.